-Tanyloguperray DOES NOT MEET COMPETENCIES MEETS COMPETENCIES EVOLEDO COMPETENCIES TASK/COMPETENCY DOES NOT MEET COMPETENCIES (AWARD 0-1 POINTS) MEETS COMPETENCIES (AWARD 2-3 POINTS) EXCEEDS COMPETENCIES (AWARD 4-5 POINTS) Requirements specified in the job description related to: Learning & Performa Communicates effectively both orally and in writing instructional and organizational expectations (performance measures).
-Creates a plan for developing lead ers at all levels Identifies strengths and weaknesses in student performance to inform professional development and planning using assessment FOR and OF learning.
-Provides extensive evidence of How do you make sure the Does not reveal a need to communicate Provides evidence of understanding the understanding the need to communicate instructional staff in your school instructional or organizational need to communicate instructional or instructional or organizational expectations knows what is expected of them? expectations to others or has limited organizational expectations to others or both orally and in writing to internal and ideas for communicating this information has some ideas for communicating this external stakeholders. with others. information with others.
-Give a specific example of how you have developed potential Does not indicate value in creating To Produce of the Control of the Product of the Control of the Con Cites experience and success in creating leaders in your current leaders within the building or has no plan Indicates value in creating a distributed a distributed model of leadership within environment.
-How did you encourage and support them? for how this might be done. model of leaders within the building and has some ideas as to this might be the building and provides steps for how to accomplish this process with success. encourage and support them? done. accomplish this process with success.
-Is unable to identify strengths and done.
-How have you used professional weaknesses in student performance and Is able to identify strengths and development to support an has limited knowledge as to how to Is able to identify strengths and weaknesses in student performance and indentified instructional need inform professional development based weaknesses in student performance has extensive experience and within your school? on needs. and has some knowledge as to how to understanding as to how to inform inform professional development based professional development based on on needs. needs.
-How have you used assessment Has limited understanding of using FOR learning and assessment assessment FOR learning and OF learning in the learning assessment OF learning in the learning Has some understanding of using Has extensive experience and process? process. assessment FOR learning and understanding of using assessment FOR assessment OF learning in the learning learning and assessment OF learning in process. the learning process.
+TASK/COMPETENCY DOES NOT MEET COMPETENCIES MEETS COMPETENCIES EXCEEDS COMPETENCIES (AWARD 0-1 POINTS) (AWARD 2-3 POINTS) (AWARD 4-5 POINTS) scription related to: Learning & Performa Communicates effectively bo th orally and in writing instructional and or ganizational expectations (performance me easures).
+Creates a plan for developing leaders s at all levels Identifies strengths and weaknesses in student performance to inform profession onal development and planning using asse ssment FOR and OF learning.
+Provides extensive evidence of How do you make sure the Does not reveal a need to Provides evidence of understanding understanding the need to communicate instructional staff in your school communicate instructional or the need to communicate instructional instructional or organizational knows what is expected of them? organizational expectations to others or organizational expectations to others expectations both orally and in writing to or has limited ideas for communicating or has some ideas for communicating internal and external stakeholders. this information with others. this information with others.
+Give a specific example of how you have developed potential leaders in Does not indicate value in creating Cites experience and success in your current environment.
+How did leaders within the building or has no Indicates value in creating a distributed creating a distributed model of you encourage and support them? plan for how this might be done. model of leaders within the building leadership within the building and and has some ideas as to this might be provides steps for how to accomplish done. this process with success.
+How have you used professional Is unable to identify strengths and development to support an weaknesses in student performance indentified instructional need within and has limited knowledge as to how Is able to identify strengths and Is able to identify strengths and your school? to inform professional development weaknesses in student performance weaknesses in student performance and based on needs. and has some knowledge as to how to has extensive experience and inform professional development based understanding as to how to inform How have you used assessment on needs. professional development based on FOR learning and assessment OF Has limited understanding of using needs. learning in the learning process? assessment FOR learning and assessment OF learning in the Has some understanding of using 11 learning process. assessment FOR learning and Has extensive experience and assessment OF learning in the learning understanding of using assessment process.
+FOR learning and assessment OF learning in the learning process.